Is Shaving Good or Bad for Acne?

 - Helps to prevent clogged pores2-4

-- Mechanical (includes shaving): Mechanical exfoliation normally involves physically removing skin cells by shaving, or by rubbing the skin with abrasive material such as a washcloth, crushed apricot seeds, brushes, or sponges.
+- Mechanical (includes shaving): Mechanical exfoliation involves physically removing skin cells by various methods, including shaving, or by rubbing the skin with abrasive material such as a washcloth, crushed apricot seeds, brushes, or sponges.

 There are no controlled scientific studies that demonstrate the effects of shaving on acne.
 However, shaving removes dead skin cells from the skin, and this may signal the skin to speed up the production of skin cells, thus increasing skin cell turnover and helping to prevent pores from clogging.
 Clogged pores is the first step in acne, so anything that prevents or reduces them helps with acne.
 However, remember this is only the case if shaving is done gently and without much irritation.
 Irritating the skin leads to more acne.